Shadeeb-Hossain/Digital-Signal-Processing/README.md

 **Identifying fundamental frequency in an audio file**

+-An audio recording of file is used as an input labelled 'part_a.wav'.

+-fft helps to identify the frequency domain of the signal .

-fftshift() allows to rearrange the Fourier transform of the signal by shifting the zero-frequency component to the center of the array.
+-fftshift() allows to rearrange the Fourier transform of the signal by shifting the zero-frequency component to the center of the array.

-Folder : fftshift.zip
+_Folder _: fftshift.zip

-MATLAB code:part_b.m
+_MATLAB code_:part_b.m

-input audio file : part_a.wav
+_input audio file_ : part_a.wav

-Report. pdf discusses the algorithm and breaks down the steps to generate the MATLAB code to identify the pitch frequency.
+_Report. pdf discusses the algorithm and breaks down the steps to generate the MATLAB code to identify the pitch frequency. _ ...........................................................................................................................
-...........................................................................................................................

 **Video Tutorial Link :**